-- Make sure the modem router connects to the computer correctly and the corresponding LED indicator(s) light up. - Make sure the IP address of your computer is configured to obtain an IP address automatically and obtain the DNS server address automatically. - Make sure the default access you input is right. - Check your computer's settings: - Go to Start > Control Panel > Network and Internet, and click View network status and tasks; - 2) Click Internet Options on the bottom left; - 3) Click Connections, select Never dial a connection;
+- Make sure the modem router connects to the computer correctly. - Make sure the IP address of your computer is configured to obtain an IP address automatically and obtain the DNS server address automatically. - Make sure the default access you input is right. - Check your computer's settings: - Go to Start > Control Panel > Network and Internet, and click View network status and tasks; - 2) Click Internet Options on the bottom left; - 3) Click Connections, select Never dial a connection;